 Rider and Shirou work together to defeat Saber Alter in the underground cavern near the end of the route.
 By combining Shirou's Rho Aias and Rider's Pegasus, they manage to break through a full attack from Excalibur.
 Shirou finishes her off with the Azoth.

-An alternate scene (leading to a premature "End"), if Shirou does not cooperate with Rider, will have Shirou facing Saber Alter alone.
+An alternate ending ("Sparks Liner High"), if Shirou does not cooperate with Rider, will have Shirou facing Saber Alter alone.
 He manages to defeat her in one-on-one melee by drawing on Archer's "ultimate attack" using Kanshou and Bakuya.
 However, at this point, Shirou's mind was fading from overexertion, and by using Projection so many times against Saber to keep drawing multiple swords, he destroys his mind completely.
 Saber, defeated but regenerating, praises his skill and Heroic Sacrifice while Shirou lies beside her, conscious but unseeing.

 This alternate scene is one of the most awesome things ever written down.
 Your head may explode.
 It is so awesome, in fact, that Realta Nua adds an entire new (awesome) battle theme, for this scene and this scene alone.